PeggyCarstens/CleaningData_ClassProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-You should have the following files in your working folder:
+You should have the following files in your current working folder:
-- test folder with subject_test.txt, X_test.txt and y-test.txt
+- /test folder with subject_test.txt, X_test.txt and y_test.txt
-- train folder with subject_train.txt, X_train.txt, y_train.txt
+- /train folder with subject_train.txt, X_train.txt, y_train.txt
 - activity_labels.txt
 - features.txt
 - features_info.txt
 - README.txt

+The program was created in R-Studio version 3.1.3 (2015-03-09) It will install these required packages:
+- dplyr
+- tidyr

 The program: